by Rob Cox, October 17, 2010

 2. Make sure that your skimmer weir is in place.
 Skimmer weirs really improve the speed of the water flowing into the skimmer, and when the pump shuts off, the skimmer weir floats to a vertical position, trapping leaves inside of the skimmer.

-3. If you have a vinyl pool, using a skimmer diverter arm, known as a Skim-it!, will help direct leaves into the skimmer basket.
+3. If you have a vinyl pool, using a skimmer diverter arm will help direct leaves into the skimmer basket.
 These must work, because they are such a good selling item.

 4. Direct your return fittings so that there is a slight ripple on the surface, to keep the leaves moving.
 Arrange your eyeball fittings so that they both point in the same direction, to create a circular flow pattern around the pool.
 The slight ripple on the surface should fade as you get closer to the skimmer, or else you will speed up the surface too much, and the leaves will blow right past the skimmer opening.